jxnl/blog/docs/things.md

 Also get some art for your walls, magnets for photos on your fridge and make sure to frame it.
 A calendar is also a nice touch.

+Also get a nice Dyson vacuum. and consider a [Bissell steam](https://www.amazon.com/dp/B0DCHBC8JJ) cleaner.

+## Kitchen

+You definitely need to get:

+- A good knife, I actually just am Chinese with this.
+I only use a vegetable cleaver for every function.
+- An Epicurean cutting board
+- A rice cooker
+- A good blender

+I'll add more links once I go through reviewing some of stuff

 ---

 ## Services